aurora-arg/pyebfgen/README.md

   - Unzip to your prefered location (e.g. Desktop)
   - Double-click "ebfgen.py"

+### IRC

+If you have questions about the application, you can find us on the OFTC IRC Network in the #efbgen channel.

 ## changelog
 v 0.1.0 - Stable Beta
   - Should be stable now.
 Future patches, etc. based on user experience